 Anyone who has operated a drone beyond 100 metres will know it becomes exponentially harder the further away the aircraft is operated.
 During Aviassist’s Remote Pilot Licence training course students are required to position a drone over a mark 20 meters away, directly in front of the student.
 While this seems like a simple task, the vast majority of students place the drone at least 1 meter away from the marker.
 That’s an error of 5% over a relatively short distance, and without the additional challenge of introducing horizontal positioning error.
 Humans by design are poor at judging depth perception.

 Fortunately, the Part 101 Manual of Standards provides a neat solution to both of the above issues in the form of an EVLOS approval.
 Depending on the form of EVLOS approval obtained, pilots are permitted to utilise digital information such as telemetry and video, as well as ‘trained observers’ to comply with their separation and collision avoidance responsibilities absent VLOS with the drone.
 While operations outside of a pilot’s VLOS has been available for some time under the BVLOS provisions, the pilot training requirements were arduous, and approvals were issued on a location by location basis.
 Altogether, obtaining a BVLOS approval, while hugely valuable, has been an arduous task.

-Unlike BVLOS, EVLOS is not location specific and does not require the Remote Pilot to hold a pass in the Instrument Rating Exam (IREX).
+Unlike BVLOS, EVLOS is not location-specific.
 Observers can be trained in-house or through a professional training organisation as required.

 Aviassist has developed the necessary procedures and documentation to facilitate EVLOS approvals and are ready to integrate EVLOS into your operations.
 Call us to today to see how EVLOS operations can improve your organisation’s capabilities.